domsteinbach/gossembrot-portal/README.md

 ### 1.)
 Local build and serve the static page with baked in database

 To serve the page with live reload (changes to the code will be reflected immediately)
-- Run `npm run serve:static` to import the data to the build and serve the page at localhost:4200.
-Changes to the code will be reflected immediately without rebuilding the whole project.
+- Run `npm run static:watch` to import the data to the build and serve the page at http://127.0.0.1:4201.
+Changes to the code will be reflected without rebuilding the whole project (but it might still take some time).
+The page must be reloaded in the browser to see the changes.

-This command does two things:
-- Run `npm run db:build ` to build and import the data (csv files) into the sqlite database.
-The database file will be created in `src/assets/db/app.sqlite`.
-- Run `ng serve --configuration=static-local`
+For proper development with live reload use the mysql database and the node.js server as api (see below).

 ### 2.)
 Build and host the static page with an apache webserver